 • How to complete the appropriate paperwork necessary.

-Some ways to say “thank you” informally at local service units or by committees or task groups could include:
+Some ways to say “thank you” informally at local Girl Scout communities (service units) or by committees or task groups could include:

 • A framed photograph of the Girl Scouts who participated in a particular project or event (can be a blown-up snapshot).